Laurel Road’s innovative engineering culture is enhanced by the scale and resources that

 If you are eligible, you can apply for loan forbearance.
 This program is designed to protect you in the event you encounter economic hardship.
 Laurel Road is committed to working with you to find the best solution.
 Please refer to the question below regarding forbearance for more details.

-Once you begin making required monthly payments, if you make your monthly payments automatically from a bank account, your rate will be decreased by 0.25%.
-If however, you stop making automatic payments or if Laurel Road cancels you automatic payments due to returned payment, delinquency, or forbearance, or otherwise, then your rates will go back to their regular levels.
-You must be enrolled in monthly payments to receive this discount.
-Rates advertised on this site include the 0.25% Autopay discount.
+The AutoPay/EFT Discount is a 0.25% interest rate discount for making recurring monthly payments via electronic fund transfer (EFT) from a bank account.
+When applied your rate will be decreased by 0.25%.
+If, however, you stop making automatic payments via EFT, then your rate will increase by 0.25%.
+The 0.25% AutoPay/EFT Discount will not reduce the monthly payment; instead, the discount is applied to the principal to help pay the loan down faster.
+Rates advertised on this site typically include the 0.25% AutoPay/EFT Discount.
+However, if you stop making automatic payments or if Laurel Road cancels your automatic payments due to returned payment, delinquency, or forbearance, or otherwise, then your rates will go back to their regular levels.
 Discount not available during periods of deferment when no payment is required.
 In your welcome letter, you will receive instructions on how to set up automatic payments.

 Yes.
 There are several payment options that you can choose from, including in-school deferment.
 Each deferment option includes a six-month grace period following graduation or termination of enrollment.
 Any interest accrued during any period of deferment or grace will be added to the principal balance at the beginning of the full repayment period.